Skip to main content

 How to Set Up Routing Rules

-Create rules that automatically assign mail to teams or add tags based on envelope information or scanned contents.
+Create rules that automatically assign mail to teams, add tags or share based on envelope information or scanned contents.

 Updated over a week ago